Student Visa Responsibilities

 Recourse to Public Funds

-All Tier 4 students have the condition whereby you have no recourse to public funds.
+All Student or Tier 4 visa holders have the condition whereby you have no recourse to public funds.
 This means you are not able to claim most government benefits such as welfare benefits, tax credits and housing assistance.

 For more information on what types of public funds this condition includes please visit the UKVI website below: